masonLighthouse/function/README.md

 ## Current status

 - Authentication and routing works
-- Dragging elements between todo and backburner sections work
+- Dragging elements within todo and backburner sections work
-- Currently, all todo and backburner elements are boilerplate and do not update, but this is en route
+- Marking a task as done, chaning the name of the task, and deleting tasks all work (wired up to the backend).
 - Total application size: ~970k